akto-api-security/tests-library/remediation/MANIPULATING_REFUND_TYPE.md

     # logic to write to a log file or logging service
     print(f"A refund request of type {refund_type} was made by {user.name}")
 ```

-### Step 4: Regular Audit and Update
-Regularly review the log data and update application rules according to new identified threats.

-Following these steps should help in reducing the risk of refund type manipulation in your application.

-Please remember to replace the logic inside the functions to match your own application's design and requirements.